ghiati/Bankapp/README.md

 ## Project Structure

-The project follows the following structure is so simple :
+The project follows the following structure :

 ```
 bank-system/